ThomasWilczek/guides-and-information/CREATING_ISSUES.md

 ## The Title

-The title of an issue should contain a minimal description of the problem, nothing else.
+The title of an issue should contain a minimal description of the problem, and the fitting prefix, nothing else.
+A prefix tells us where the problem exists, for example:

+* CORE
+* DOCS
+* FEATURE
+* PLUGIN

 ## The Content